EquineOntology/GDTB_TODOs/Assets/Gamedev Toolbelt/CodeTODOs/README.txt

   └┴┘┴ ┴┴ ┴ ┴   ┴└─┘  └─┘└─┘─┴┘└─┘ ╩ ╚═╝═╩╝╚═╝└─┘ o
      WHAT IS CODETODOS?

-CodeTODOs is a small extension for Unity which collects any task you in your code, to help you keep track of what you still need to do, where, and the priority of this task.
+CodeTODOs is a small extension for Unity which collects any task you in your code and displays them in Unity, to help you keep track of what you still need to do, where, and the priority each task.

 Every programmer is familiar with shortcuts, hacks, "throw NotImplementedException" and so on.
-With CodeTODOs, you can simply file the task with a brief description, and get back to it when it's time without fear of forgetting exactly what you were doing, or of leaving the hack untouched altogether!
+With CodeTODOs, you can simply add a small code to a comment in which you describe the task, and get back to it when it's time without fear of forgetting what you were doing, or of leaving the hack untouched altogether!

   ╦ ╦╔═╗╦ ╦  ┌┬┐┌─┐┌─┐┌─┐  ┬┌┬┐  ┬ ┬┌─┐┬─┐┬┌─┌─┐